 Keep reading to learn what may be behind your symptoms and when you should speak to your doctor.

 Chest pain on the left side is typically associated with a heart attack.
-If you feel any pain on your right side, it’s most likely not related to your heart.
+If you feel any pain on your right side, it’s less likely to be related to your heart.

 Any of these symptoms could be caused by a serious or life threatening condition, so you should seek urgent care as soon as possible.